xbyuan/tgg-site-optimisation/README.md

 * Click events can be assigned to elements using a class or data attributes.
 * Data can be passed to the function utilising data-attributes on the elements

+## CSS Performance and Refactoring

+* The site contains roughly 40,000 lines of CSS
+* A huge amount of this is duplicate, out of date or completely unused CSS